University of Massachusetts

-The University of Massachusetts is the five-campus public university system and the only public research system in the Commonwealth of Massachusetts.
-The university system includes five campuses (Amherst, Boston, Dartmouth, Lowell, and a medical school in Worcester), a satellite campus in Springfield and also 25 campuses throughout California and Washington with the University of Massachusetts Global.
+The University of Massachusetts (UMass) is the public university system of the Commonwealth of Massachusetts.
+The university system includes six campuses (Amherst, Boston, Dartmouth, Lowell, a medical school in Worcester and a law school in Dartmouth), a satellite campus in Springfield and 25 smaller campuses throughout California and Washington with the University of Massachusetts Global.
+The system enrolled 73,593 students in fall 2023.